- Aortic stenosis is a heart condition affecting your aortic heart valve.

 Around 4 in 1000 people are born with an aortic valve that is shaped differently.
 These people can get aortic stenosis earlier in life.

 A less common cause of aortic stenosis is rheumatic heart disease.

-- feeling tired or worn out
+- feeling faint or fainting

 - chest pain

 Chest pain can be a symptom of a heart attack.
 Call triple zero (000) immediately and ask for an ambulance if your chest pain is severe, getting worse or has lasted for 10 minutes.